CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 We periodically scan our DOIs, take a sample and find the domains that are used by Publishers.
 This is documented in our Artifacts, which have versions and date stamps.
 We therefore might miss events in the time between a new domain being used and the Artifact being updated.

 If a publisher stops using an article landing page domain we will not remove it from the list.
-Agents may at any time go back and re-process old data, or recieve dumps of historical data.
+Agents may at any time go back and re-process old data, or receive dumps of historical data.
 People may retweet old tweets that point to old landing pages.
 We still want to attempt to match these if possible.
 Therefore the domain list Artifact only grows.

 ### We don't match all domains